microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaCustomSecurityAttributeDefinition.md

 ## Description

 Gets a list of Microsoft Entra ID custom security attribute definitions.
-Specify `Id` parameter to gets a list of custom security attribute definitions.
+Specify `Id` parameter to get a list of custom security attribute definitions.

 ## Examples